-Monsanto’s Roundup is America’s best selling weed killer.
-It’s sprayed on golf courses, in parks, carports and backyards across America.
-But a recent decision by the California Environmental Protection Agency (EPA) may make some consumers want to put it down.
+Monsanto’s Roundup is America’s best-selling weed killer.
+It’s sprayed on golf courses, in parks, carports, and backyards all across America.
+But a recent decision by the California Environmental Protection Agency (CalEPA) may make some consumers want to put it down.

 California is the first and only state in the nation to list glyphosate as a cancer-causing chemical.

 Monsanto Claims Roundup Is Safe

 Monsanto insists that glyphosate is safe, but the agro-chemical giant is currently defending itself against thousands of plaintiffs who allege that exposure to Roundup caused their or their loved one’s cancer.
 Monsanto has vowed to fight the CalEPA’s decision in court and an appeal is currently pending.

 Should The Home Depot Sell & Promote It?

 If the CalEPA is correct, and glyphosate does cause cancer, should garden stores like The Home Depot continue to sell and promote Roundup?
 Should glyphosate be sprayed near children, pets, schools, parks, and other public places?